My Travel & Photography Guide to Oslo, Norway

 Oslo Opera House

-Designed by the Norwegian firm Snøhetta and completed in 2008, the Oslo Opera House won the EU Prize for Contemporary Architecture in 2009 and has become one of the most visited public spaces in Norway.
+Designed by Norwegian firm Snøhetta and completed in 2008, the Oslo Opera House won the EU Prize for Contemporary Architecture in 2009 and has become one of the most visited public spaces in Norway.
 The building's most distinctive feature is its sloping white marble roof, which descends from the ridge of the building down to the waterline of the Bjørvika harbor — the entire exterior surface is a public plaza that anyone can walk on, free, at any time.

 The white Carrara marble creates extraordinary photography conditions.
 At sunrise from the east, the angled planes catch the first light and glow while the harbor below reflects the building and the brightening sky.
 The geometric lines of the roof create natural leading compositions from almost every angle.
 The floating sculpture "She Lies" by Monica Bonvicini sits in the harbor adjacent to the building — a glass and steel work whose reflective surfaces change with the light and weather.

 Best time: Sunrise or blue hour.
+Access: Free.
 Open 24 hours on the roof.
-Access: Free.
 5 minutes' walk from Oslo Central Station.

 Vigeland Sculpture Park (Vigelandsparken)